purishd/GiveMeTAP/README.md

 # Build a Power App

-# Build a Power Automate flow
+# Build a Power App

 This is how my sample Power App looks like.
 Follow below guidelines to create a similar Power App or use your own creativity to extend this Power App and make it even better.

 ![image](https://github.com/purishd/GiveMeTAP/assets/11908199/a64dee82-9a65-42e4-b19b-5b954c92a0de)